Peippo1/marketing-analytics-pipeline/README.md

 ## 🐳 Docker Usage

-This project is fully containerized using Docker.
-You can run the entire Streamlit dashboard and pipeline in a reproducible containerized environment.
+This project is fully containerized using Docker, supporting both the Streamlit dashboard and the FastAPI service.
+You can run the entire pipeline and dashboard in reproducible containerized environments, or deploy them on Kubernetes.

-### Build the Docker Image
+### Build the Streamlit Docker Image

 ```bash
 docker build -t marketing-analytics-app .
 ```

-### Run the App
+### Run the Streamlit App

 ```bash
 docker run -p 8501:8501 marketing-analytics-app